Kathy Griffin Sides With Communist Antifa, Tells Portland Police to "F**** Off"

 Lovely people those “actual Portlanders”.

-Griffin’s rant was in response to Portland Police attempting to keep the peace between the self-described Communist-Anarchist Antifa and the rightwing Prayer for Peace protesters.
+Griffin’s rant was in response to Portland Police attempting to keep the peace between the self-described Communist-Anarchist Antifa and the rightwing Prayer for Peace protesters [we have no idea if they are extreme rightwing but they weren’t violent].

 Antifa were the uninvited counter protesters/rioters who show up with Molotov Cocktails and other incendiary devices whenever any rightwing group protests.
 Antifa believes, as does Griffin apparently, anyone to the right of leftists is a Nazi.